Rush Limbaugh, the Excellence in Broadcasting Network.

 Rush Revere reads the audio version of the book.

-And so anyway, sixth consecutive week, numero.
+And so anyway, sixth consecutive week.

-Four people each bringing a guest to visit us for the day here at the EIB Southern Command.
+Four people, each bringing a guest to visit us for the day here at the EIB Southern Command.

-I don't know exactly when because the weekend is upon us, but we will be calling the winners soon, and the fifty, there were fifty first prize winners, and those gift boxes are also all packed and ready.
+I don't know exactly when because the weekend is upon us, but we will be calling the winners soon.

-So if you're one of the 50 first price winners, you you keep a sharp, well, you don't know who you are, but you if if you are one, your gift box will soon be headed your way.
+Well, you don't know who you are, but if you are one, your gift box will soon be headed your way.

-Here's uh here's Wayne in Denver.
+Here's Wayne in Denver.

-Wayne, great to have you on the EIB network at Open Line Friday.
+Wayne, great to have you on the EIB Network at Open Line Friday.

 Hi.